Academic Related Regulations and Appeals

 Before submitting an appeal

-Before initiating an appeal and, in order to better understand the reason for the result or decision against which you wish to appeal, you are strongly advised to discuss the matter with your Academic Advisor, Programme Director, the Student Support and Guidance Team or other appropriate person in the School.
+Before initiating an appeal and, in order to better understand the reason for the result or decision against which you wish to appeal, you are strongly advised to discuss the matter with an appropriate person in the School.
+This may be your Academic Advisor or Programme Director, or you can reach the appropriate AMBS support team on ambs.appealsandconduct@manchester.ac.uk

-If you remain dissatisfied once these channels have been explored and believe that you have valid grounds for an appeal, the Students’ Union Advice Centre or University’s Information, Advice and Guidance Service can help to clarify your concerns and help you prepare an appeals form to submit to the School for a review of your case.
+If you remain dissatisfied once these channels have been explored and believe that you have valid grounds for an appeal, the Students’ Union Advice Centre or University’s Information, Advice and Guidance Service may be able to help to clarify your concerns and help you prepare an appeals form to submit to the School for a review of your case.

 How to appeal